jondashkyle/smarkt/readme.md

 ----
 tags:
   - technopastoral
-  - dark-ux
+  - ambient
 ----
-text: The vectoralist class are the modern day dotcom corporate giants, the transnational turbo-capitalist regime, who own the means of production and thus monopolize abstractions.
+text: Art has always been a focusing device, the frame is a focusing device.
+What I’m trying to do is eliminate the frame, eliminate all those distractions and put you in direct relationship to the real experience and the real power: your ability to perceive.
 `)

 var obj = smarkt.stringify({
   title: 'Cyber Mysticism',
-  { tags: ['technopastoral', 'dark-ux' ]},
+  { tags: ['technopastoral', 'ambient']},
-  text: 'The vectoralist class are the modern day dotcom corporate giants, the transnational turbo-capitalist regime, who own the means of production and thus monopolize abstractions.'
+  text: 'Art has always been a focusing device, the frame is a focusing device.
+What I’m trying to do is eliminate the frame, eliminate all those distractions and put you in direct relationship to the real experience and the real power: your ability to perceive.'
 })
 ```